 What is a Rheumatoid Arthritis Flare?

-Rheumatoid Arthritis symptoms don’t play by the rules
+Rheumatoid Arthritis flare symptoms don’t play by the rules

-As I’ve mentioned before on the blog, my joints did not read any Rheumatoid Arthritis books before I got RA.
-I had no idea which joints were supposed to be my Rheumatoid Arthritis joints and which were supposed to be my “healthy” joints.
+As I’ve mentioned before on the blog, my joints did not read any rheumatoid arthritis books before I got RA.
+I had no idea which joints were supposed to be my rheumatoid arthritis joints and which were supposed to be my “healthy” joints.
 I didn’t study for my blood tests either.
-No, the Rheumatoid Arthritis had a mind of its own and it did not always obey those moldy ol’ American College of Rheumatology Rheumatoid Arthritis guidelines.
+No, the rheumatoid arthritis had a mind of its own and it did not always obey those moldy ol’ American College of Rheumatology Rheumatoid Arthritis guidelines.
+What are the rules for rheumatoid arthritis flare?

 Again, like most of you, I went to the doctor.
 I don’t mean my rheumatologist – I mean Dr. Google.
 I found journal articles, abstracts, blogs, and forums.
 But, I was puzzled there, too.
 Everywhere, I read the word “flare.”